penghaorui/Discontinuous-Galerkin-method/README.md

 # Discontinuous-Galerkin-method
-Implementation of the Discontinuous Galerkin method for elastic modeling wave propagation in complex media with MPI and OpenMP
+Implementation of the Discontinuous Galerkin method for elastic modeling wave propagation in complex media with MPI and OpenMP.

-Author information: Haorui Peng
+Author information: **Haorui Peng**
 This code was created during my master project in China University of Geosciences(Wuhan), from 2014 to 2017.

 This code contains the C code to simulate elastic wave propagation with Discontinuous Galerkin method, using triangluar meshes.